JonasZero/map-marker-openlayers/README.md

 How to create a simple map (with a marker and polygon) using OpenLayers 6

 ### Map file contains
-  - Add marker to map
+  - Add image marker to map
   - Show map popup on click
   - Create marker on double click
   - Clear all layer markers on double click